19hours/sg-statutes/Acts/Women’s Charter.md

 (a) the forms to be used for the purposes of this Act;

-(b) the practice and procedure for the keeping of registers of marriages and certificates of marriage;
+(b) the practice and procedure for the maintaining of the State Marriage Register and certificates of marriage;

+[Act 7 of 2016 wef 01/07/2016]

 (c) the supply and custody of registers and certificates;